IronCoreLabs/tenant-security-client-nodejs/examples/simple-roundtrip/README.md

 ✨  Done in 3.60s.
 ```

-The output "Jim Bridger" is printed after round-tripping encrypion and decryption of a Javascript
+The output "Jim Bridger" is printed after round-tripping encryption and decryption of a Javascript
 object with that value.

-If you look in the current directory, you'll find a *success.jpg* file.
+If you look in the current directory, you'll find a _success.jpg_ file.
 The example code encrypted
-that file to produce a *success.jpg.enc* file containing the encrypted file data, and a second file
+that file to produce a _success.jpg.enc_ file containing the encrypted file data, and a second file
-*success.jpt.edek* that contains the Encrypted Data Encryption Key (EDEK) that is required to
+_success.jpt.edek_ that contains the Encrypted Data Encryption Key (EDEK) that is required to
 decrypt the file.
-It then used that EDEK to decrypt the *.enc* file, writing a *decrypted.jpg* file.
+It then used that EDEK to decrypt the _.enc_ file, writing a _decrypted.jpg_ file.

 If you do a `cksum success.jpg decrypted.jpg`, you can confirm that the decrypted file is identical
 to the original.